Lake Michigan America’s Great Freshwater Coastline

 Art Galleries & Cultural Spaces

-Creative hubs in Self-guided e-Scavenger Hunt in Cologne USD 37 highlight classical works, contemporary installations, and community projects under one skyline.
+Creative hubs in In-app self-guided audio tour of El Born neighborhood USD 13 highlight classical works, contemporary installations, and community projects under one skyline.
 Small studios sit alongside established galleries.

 Look for temporary shows, evening openings, and cultural centres where workshops, talks, and performances make art approachable and engaging for all visitors.